evantaur/nf/README.md

 # nf - New File

-Creates a new file with a template based to file extention.
+Creates a new file with a template based on file extension.

 installation: